 Children-healthy habits 4 LIFE

-NSTEP is creating a wave of health across Canada by educating the children of today to be the health champions of tomorrow.
+NSTEP is creating a wave of health across Canada by educating the children of today to be the health champions of tomosrrow.

-NSTEP (Nutrition Students Teachers Exercising with Parents), is a not for profit registered charity providing hands-on nutrition and physical activity programs directly into the classroom in Alberta, British Columbia and Ontario.
+NSTEP (Nutrition Students Teachers Exercising with Parents), is a not for profit registered charity providing hands-on nutrition and physical activity programs directly into the classrooms, community centers, afterschool programming in Alberta, British Columbia and Ontario.
 Healthy habits for kids for life so children do NOT suffer from chronic disease associated with being overweight.
-Our programs work directly with schools to inspire teachers, students and parents to make small simple changes for lifelong health benefits.
+Our programs work directly with children, youth in both school and community settings, to inspire teachers, students and parents to make small simple changes for lifelong health benefits.

 Since Jan.
 2010-June 30 2019